Here are a few comments from some of our past volunteers. References about Teach Huaraz Peru from previous volunteers are available upon request.

 Australia

-I’d like to thank the Delgado family for organizing all my placements and fabulous homestay accommodation.
+I’d like to thank the Delgado family for organising all my placements and fabulous homestay accommodation.
 INABIF was a fantastic place to work.
 I was with the 5 year olds and learned all their names and little characters so saying goodbye proved really hard.
 It was also fun at the Language Center.
 My 9 months stay in Huaraz is something I’ll never forget.

 Emma